BradleyCodeU/bradleycodeu.github.io/_apcsa/401_arrays/U06aMinecraftRandNames/instructions.md

 title: Minecraft Random Names
 ---

-In the `src` folder, you will write your code in the `PetWolf.java` file.
+In the `src` folder, you will write your code in the `MCRandomNames.java` file.

 ## STEP 1: Can you randomize the collar color?